LivelyDismay/Learn-To-Mod/lessons/ESLFlagging.md

 See that one near the bottom?
 ESMs+ESPs?
 If that's over 254, your game is broken. *But I want more mods, Lively!
 You have almost 600, why can't I just add 20 more?* I have heard your cries, and I am here to help.

 Your first thought may be, "Well, I've heard of people merging plugins.
 Why don't I just do that?"
 Merging is an outdated method.
-It's a bit sloppy, it's difficult to work with, and the one of the only benefits is that it *looks* cleaner in your plugin list (the other being that it can reduce the number of ba2 archives being loaded, but that's a conversation for another day).
+It's a bit sloppy, it's difficult to work with, and one of the only benefits is that it *looks* cleaner in your plugin list (the other being that it can reduce the number of ba2 archives being loaded, but that's a conversation for another day).

 ESL flagging is the future.
 Or...the present.
 Why is it better than merging, you ask?
 Easy: it only takes a few clicks, and ESL-flagged plugins **DO NOT** take up one of the 254 slots in your plugin count.
 ESLs are all kinda pseudo-merged into the 255th slot at runtime.
 Neat!
 Let's do that, then!